HarrisonLeach1/NameSayer/README.md

 ```shell
 $ java -jar NameSayer-1.0.jar
 ```
+Please refer to the [UserManual.pdf](./UserManual.pdf) for information on how to use the application itself.

 ## How to build
 To build `NameSayer-1.0.jar` you should have Maven installed and be in the same directory as the `pom.xml`.